aschamberger/BeSimpleWsdlToPhp/README.md

 ```
 php bin/wsdl2php.php "https://heartlandpaymentservices.net/BillingDataManagement/v3/BillingDataManagementService.svc?wsdl"
 ```
 All parameters:

--w or --wsdl - Required!
+--wsdl <option> or -w <option> — Required!
 Path or url to wsdl file.

--c or --client - Name of client class, if empty client will not be generated.
+--client <option> or -c <option> — Name of client class, if it is empty client will not be generated.

--n or --namespace - Root namespace of generated classes.
+--namespace <option> or -n <option> — Root namespace of generated classes.

--v or --soap_version - Soap version: 1.1 or 1.2.
-Default 1.1.
+--soap_version <option> or -v <option> — Soap version: 1 => 1.1 or 2 => 1.2.
+Default value: 1 => 1.1

--o or --output_dir - Output dir for classes.
+--output_dir <option> or -o <option> — Output dir for classes.
 Default current dir.

+--extension <option> — Extension of generated files.
+Default value: php

+--spaces <option> — How much indent would be used in generated files.
+Default value: 4

+--overwrite — Disable overwrite present files.
+It does not have parameters.

+--backup — Disable backup old files.
+It does not have parameters.

+--generate_classes — Generate classes in Types.
+It does not have parameters.

 TODO
 ----